7 Tips for Keeping Your Spirits High

 If you feel well enough, keep running.
 Or start running.
 According to a phone interview with Dr. David C. Nieman, Professor and Director of the Human Performance Laboratory at Appalachian State University, regular exercise, like running, is excellent for preventing the common cold.

-Recovery Sandals + Lifestyle.
-Trail running, Face Masks & Gaiters study conducted by Stanford University shows that exercise in a natural environment (as opposed to an urban one), can reduce neural activity in the part of the brain at risk for mental illness.
+If youre sick, stay home, rest and keep the germs to yourself.
+Trail running, in particular, is therapeutic in times of stress and anxiety.
+A 2015 study conducted by Stanford University shows that exercise in a natural environment (as opposed to an urban one), can reduce neural activity in the part of the brain at risk for mental illness.

 However, if you can’t get into the woods, simply spending some time outdoors moving is a solid choice.